MKGitHub/UIPheonix/README.md

 [![RUIC Implementation Version](https://img.shields.io/badge/RUIC Implementation Version-2.0.0-blue.svg)](https://github.com/MKGitHub/UIPheonix)

+★ Give this repo a star and help its development grow! ★

 ![UIPheonix Logo](https://raw.githubusercontent.com/MKGitHub/UIPheonix/master/Images/Banner.png)

 Inspired by game development UIPheonix is a super easy, flexible, dynamic and highly scalable UI framework + concept for building reusable component/control-driven apps for macOS, iOS and tvOS.
-The same API apply for cross platform development!
+The same API apply for cross-platform development!
 Think of it as using Lego blocks, you can use similar ones and move them around easy as pie.

 Does this seem familiar to you?